BT Broadband Review (Updated March 2026)

 -

-Complete Wi-Fi: BT supplies Wi-Fi discs to guarantee a strong signal in every room of your house, or they offer a £100 money-back guarantee.
+Complete Wi-Fi: BT supplies Wi-Fi discs to help cover dead zones around the house, backed by its £100 money-back guarantee.

 -